 I earlier covered the first half of the 1975 NFC Divisional Playoff, a.k.a. the “Hail Mary Game.”
 This post covers the second half.
 I’ll write in present tense to give a sense of the game unfolding.
+I also spoke to Drew Pearson about his famous catch.

 The Vikings topped every defensive category in 1975, holding 4 opponents to under 200 yards.
 Lucky bounces can crack such a defense.
 The Cowboys get one as Doug Sutherland hits Roger Staubach mid-throw.
 Carl Eller tips the pass, but the Cowboys make the catch at midfield.
 A late hit from Wally Hilgenberg adds 15 yards.
 Billy Joe DuPree collects an 18-yard pass on the next play.
 Doug Dennison rushes to the Minnesota 8, and scores two plays later.
 The 9 play, 72-yard drive ties the game at 7.